Explore the Gorge

 How long is the hike?

 You can see the falls without hiking.
-The hike to the top is tough and takes a couple hours.
+The hike to the top is tough and takes a few hours.

 05.